syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### DefaultColumnWidth

-SfDataGrid allow you to customize the column width in excel file based on our requirement by using `DefaultColumnWidth` property.
+SfDataGrid allow you to customize the column width in excel file based on your requirement by using [DataGridExcelExportingOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~DefaultColumnWidth.html) property.
+The `DefaultColumnWidth` value will be applied to all the columns in the excel sheet.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();